 Tools and equipment

-Last year, if you were smart enough to enlist a tax professional to complete your return, you can claim for that this year.
-You can also declare your travel costs in getting to and from these consultations.
+If you were astute enough to hire a tax professional to help you finish your return from the previous year, you are eligible to receive a refund for that expense this year.
+You are also permitted to submit a claim for reimbursement of any costs incurred by you in travelling to and from these consultations.

-Can you claim the value of a home desk you bought pre-COVID-19?
+Can you deduct the cost of a home desk that you purchased prior to the implementation of COVID-19?

-“That’s a very good question.
-You still need to be able to show enough to show a) that you spent the money b) what you spent it on.
-So, if you’ve got those combinations of things between your Gumtree and your bank statement you’re probably starting to get close to having enough information.”
+“That is a really insightful question.
+You still need to be able to produce sufficient evidence to demonstrate both a) that you spent the money and b) what you purchased with the money.
+Therefore, if you have those combinations of things between your Gumtree and your bank statement, you are probably getting close to having enough information to make a decision.”

 What if you buy deluxe stationery, like kikki.K ?